 Is it easy/hard to build the Mamas & Papas Ocarro?

 The pushchair is really intuitive, so I hardly had to reference the instructions.
 It only took about ten minutes to put the pushchair together.

-First impressions of the Mamas & Papas Ocarro pushchair?
+What were your first impressions of the Mamas & Papas Ocarro?

 What do you think of the carrycot?